 While at Arizona State University (ASU), Dr. Stephen Santa-Ramirez (he, him, his) was a Research and Teaching Associate and is a spring 2020 graduate of the Educational Policy and Evaluation Ph.D. program.
 While pursuing his doctorate, Stephen simultaneously obtained a graduate certificate in Socio-Economic Justice within the School of Social Transformation at ASU.
 Stephen's vast experiences in higher education and student affairs include work in Multicultural Affairs, Residential Life and Housing Services, and Migrant Student Services.

 Stephen has taught undergraduate courses at different institutions on leadership and social justice issues, in addition to graduate-level courses in ASU's Higher and Postsecondary Education program.
 Stephen's personal and professional experiences in higher education and identity as a scholar-practitioner-activist have played formative roles in the development of his research agenda, which centers the lives and knowledge of historically marginalized and economically neglected students.
 By employing critical and asset-based frameworks, his scholarship investigates campus racial climate, first-generation students' sense of belonging, and the various ways race, ethnicity, and im/migration inform Latinx students’ educational experiences.
-Stephen is currently an Associate Editor for the Journal of Critical Scholarship on Higher Education and Student Affairs (JCSHESA), and a former Section Editor for the Current Issues in Education Journal.

 In 2019, Stephen received the Legacy of Leadership honor from West Chester University of PA, was selected as a Fellow for the American Association of Hispanics in Higher Education (AAHHE) and New York University's Faculty First-Look, and in 2018 he received the ACPA - College Student Educators International Latinx Network Community Advancement & Service Award.